Great Northern class Z-1: Layout

 The locomotives were built as pairs of semi-permanently coupled units, and were always used as such.
 They were boxcab locomotives, with a simple rectangular body over a rigid frame.
 The four driven axles were carried in this frame, mounted in separate axlebox hornguides for suspension, but with separate traction motors and no mechanical coupling between them, giving a 1′Do1′ arrangement.
 A control cab was provided at each end, although only one was equipped.
-The intention had been that if the locomotives were used as separate units in the future, the second cab could then be equipped to allow for running in the other direction.
+The intention had been that, if the locomotives were used as separate units in the future, then the second cab could be equipped to allow for running in the other direction.

 Electrical equipment

 Each locomotive was equipped with two pantographs, although only one was used at a time and the other was intended as a spare.
-As they were used as coupled pairs, the high voltage pantograph busbar of the two units was linked between them to give a longer connection length to the catenary wire.
+As they were used as coupled pairs, the high-voltage pantograph busbar of the two units was linked between them to give a longer connection length to the catenary wire.